Annotated Bibliography

 - Compute!'s Gazette Disk Edition, Issue No. 5, May 1994, p.
 7.

 Converting PETSCII sequential files to SpeedScript format in machine language.
-Includes source code. - Getting Started with Machine Language
+Includes source code. - Machine Language: Wordcount

 - Compute!'s Gazette Disk Edition, Issue No. 6, June 1994, p.
 25.

 Topics: registers, some introductory opcodes, the Kernal, flow control, and integrating with BASIC.
-Includes source code. - Machine Language: Wordcount
+Includes source code. - Machine Language: Screen Zap

 - Compute!'s Gazette Disk Edition, Issue No. 7, July 1994, p.
 8.